 Cyprian – the Day of our own struggle is at hand

 Divine providence has now prepared us.
 God’s merciful design has warned us that the day of our own struggle, our own contest, is at hand.
 By that shared love which binds us close together, we are doing all we can to exhort our congregation, to give ourselves unceasingly to fastings, vigils and prayers in common.
 These are the heavenly weapons which give us the strength to stand firm and endure; they are the spiritual defenses, the God-given armaments that protect us.

 Let us then remember one another, united in mind and heart.
 Let us pray without ceasing, you for us, we for you; by the love we share we shall thus relieve the strain of these great trials.

 Saint Cornelius was ordained bishop of the Church of Rome in 251.
 He fought against the Novaitan schismatics and with the help of Cyprian was able to enforce his authority.
 Driven into exile by the Emperor Gallus, he died in 253 at Civitavecchia.
 His body was brought to Rome where he was buried in the cemetery of Saint Callistus.
-Saint Cyprian was born of pagan parents in Carthage around the year 210. he was coinverted, ordained, and subsequently made bishop of that city in the year 249.
+Saint Cyprian, a pagan convert, became bishop of Carthage in AD 249.
 By his writings and his actions Cyprian guided the Church through difficult times.
 In the persecution of Valerian he was exiled, then martyred on September 14, 258.
 This excerpt from Cyprian’s letter to Cornelius (Epist.
 60, 1-2, 5: CSEL 3, 691-692, 694-695) is used in the Roman Office of readings for the feast of Sts.
 Cornelius and Cyprian, martyrs, on September 16.
 For more on Cyprian and the Early Fathers of the Church, read When the Church Was Young: Voices of the Early Fathers.